 To get to Eldorado Canyon from Las Vegas take State Route 95 South from Boulder City.
 Turn on State Route 165 follow the two-lane highway.
 At ten miles and you will pass through the town of Nelson.

-From Nelson, the Techatticup Mine (Eldorado Canyon Mine Tours) are two miles further along Highway 165.
+From Nelson, the Techatticup Mine (Eldorado Canyon Mine Tours) is two miles further along Highway 165.

 Nelson’s Landing is another 7 miles through the center of Eldorado Canyon.
 The cliff jumping area is actually in Placer Cove which can be reached via a dirt road from the end of State Route 165.